prefix-dev/pixi/docs/reference/cli.md

 ### `global install`

-This command installs package(s) into its own environment and adds the binary to `PATH`, allowing you to access it anywhere on your system without activating the environment.
+This command installs package(s) into its own environment and adds the binary to `PATH`.
+Allowing you to access it anywhere on your system without activating the environment.

 ##### Arguments

-1.`<PACKAGE>`: The package(s) to install, this can also be a version constraint.
+1.`[PACKAGE]`: The package(s) to install, this can also be a version constraint.

 ##### Options

 - `--channel <CHANNEL> (-c)`: specify a channel that the project uses.
 Defaults to `conda-forge`.
 (Allowed to be used more than once)
 - `--platform <PLATFORM> (-p)`: specify a platform that you want to install the package for. (default: current platform)
-- `--no-activation`: Do not insert conda_prefix, path modifications, and activation script into the installed executable script.
+- `--environment <ENVIRONMENT> (-e)`: The environment to install the package into. (default: name of the tool)
+- `--expose <EXPOSE>`: A mapping from name to the binary to expose to the system. (default: name of the tool)
+- `--assume-yes (-y)`: Answer yes to all questions. (default: false)

 ```shell
 pixi global install ruff